-Aside from the EAC condition, there are no existing permit conditions related to socio-economic effects management or monitoring.
+There are no existing permit conditions related to social or economic effects management or monitoring.

 4.4 Guidelines and Best Management Practices

 Socio-economic effects monitoring is required to evaluate the accuracy of effects predicted in the Application/EIS (New Gold 2015), to investigate the effectiveness of mitigation measures implemented by the Project, and to identify any other potential changes to communities emerging from the Project that were not identified during the EA process.